JonasHaas/healthy-desk/README.md

+# Healthy Desk
-# Healthy Desk: A Timer to Remind Your Lazy Ass to Stand Up!
+## A Timer to Remind Your Lazy Ass to Stand Up!

 https://healthy-desk.vercel.app/

 I bought a new desktop because my back was fed up with my old setup.
 The native timer on my OS wasn't cutting it, so I had a lightbulb moment—why not make this a React project?
 That's how Healthy Desk was born!